Ranch to Market Road 1431: Business route

 RM 1431 has one auxiliary route, Business Farm to Market Road 1431-J (Bus.
 FM 1431-J), designated along a former alignment of RM 1431 in Burnet County east of Marble Falls.
-The 0.5 mi business route was created in 2010 and serves the Waterford subdivision and golf club on Lake Travis.
+The 0.5 mi business route was created in 2010 and serves the community of Smithwick.
 The route was created when RM 1431 was aligned along a more direct path from west to east bypassing the business route's more southerly dip.
 The business route intersects no other numbered state highways between its termini with RM 1431.